lee2sman/archiving-artist-spaces/devlog.md

 > Forms part of: [Posters from the Black Lives Matter Memorial Fence in Washington, D.C.].
 > Gift; Nadine Seiler & Karen Irwin on behalf of the BLM community; 2021; (DLC/PP-2021:011).

 I also checked out the George Floyd and Anti-Racist Street Art Archive online.
 Some phrases that stand out to me on this linked web archive: "Use of images: Images and metadata available in this database are intended for non-commercial educational use only.
 The intention of this database is to document and analyze street art for scholarship, research, and teaching.
 Whenever possible we have included the names of artists responsible for creating these works.
 If you notice any errors or ommisions, please let us know!"
-The site and works are also licensed CC 4.0 SA.
+The site and works are also licensed CC BY-SA.

 I'm curious whether Library of Congress might be a good fit for the collections of digital artifacts (and possibly paper/item artifacts) as well from the artist-run archives I'm working with.
 And lastly, I'm making a note to possibly get in touch with Aliza Leventhal, co-founder of Society of American Archivist's Digital Design Records Taskforce.

 Links:

 [Artwork from the Black Lives Matter memorial has a new home: the Library of Congress](https://text.npr.org/1080027368) (NPR)

 [Black Lives Matter Memorial Fence search](https://www.loc.gov/pictures/search/?q=black+lives+matter+memorial+fence&st=gallery) (Library of Congress)

 [Example item](https://www.loc.gov/pictures/item/2021630016/)

 [George Floyd and Anti-Racist Street Art Archive](https://georgefloydstreetart.omeka.net/)

 [Aliza Leventhal on website of The Society of American Archivists](https://www2.archivists.org/prof-education/faculty/aliza-leventhal)

 ### 2022-02-11